Smitvd22/ImageForgery/docs/USAGE_GUIDE.md

 # Image Forgery Detection - Complete Usage Guide

-This comprehensive guide demonstrates how to use the multi-dataset image forgery detection system with support for both 4CAM and MISD datasets.
+This comprehensive guide demonstrates how to use the multi-dataset image forgery detection system with support for 4CAM, MISD, and ImSplice datasets.

 ## 🎯 Project Overview